goauthentik/authentik/website/docs/advanced/tenancy.md

 ### 1. Configure authentik to allow multiple tenants

-First, enable with the `AUTHENTIK_TENANTS__ENABLED=true` [configuration setting](../installation/configuration.mdx).
+First, enable the multi-tenancy feature with the `AUTHENTIK_TENANTS__ENABLED=true` [configuration setting](../installation/configuration.mdx).

-Then set `AUTHENTIK_TENANTS__API_KEY` to a random string, which will be used to authenticate to the tenancy API.
+Next, set `AUTHENTIK_TENANTS__API_KEY` to a random string.
+This string will be used to authenticate to the tenancy API.
 This key allows the creation of recovery keys for every tenant hosted by authentik, so be sure to _store it securely_.
 Be aware that creating a recovery key allows access to all data stored inside a tenant.

-You will need to disable the embedded outpost with `AUTHENTIK_OUTPOSTS__DISABLE_EMBEDDED_OUTPOST=true` because it is not supported with tenants.
+Be sure to disable the embedded outpost with `AUTHENTIK_OUTPOSTS__DISABLE_EMBEDDED_OUTPOST=true` because it is not supported with tenants.

 ### 2. Create a new tenant with authentik API endpoints